MicrosoftDocs/sdk-api/sdk-api-src/content/werapi/nf-werapi-werregisterexcludedmemoryblock.md

 ## -returns

-This function returns <b>S_OK</b> on success or an error code on failure, including the following error codes.
+This function returns **S_OK** on success or an error code on failure, including the following error codes.

 <table>
 <tr>